jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 will increase the NSTATE to 10, so that the singlet state can be found.

 ## 4.4.24 no10cycle
 Skip the 10 cycles of SCF calculations after importing MOs.
-By default, AutoMR will do several (up to 10) cycles of RHF or UHF after importing MOs from .fch file.
+By default, `automr` will do several (up to 10) cycles of RHF or UHF after importing MOs from .fch file.
 This has two advantages: (1) check whether the SCF converges immediately.
 If not, the MO in .fch file may be wrong, or there exists some bug of fch2py (which has never been observed by the author).
 (2) it will slightly improve the orthonormality of the input MOs, although the orthonormality is already good.
 Thus usually you do not need to write this keyword.

 If you start with MOs which are not RHF or UHF MOs (e,g, NOs, UDFT MOs, etc), you must specify 'no10cycle' in mokit{}.
 Because any iteration of input MOs will change them, which is not what you want.

 ## 4.4.25 charge
 This keyword has identical meaning with the same keyword in Gaussian software, i.e. including background point charges in calculations.
-This keyword is supported for almost all methods in AutoMR.
+This keyword is supported for almost all methods in `automr`.
 Methods which are incompatible with background point charges will signal errors immediately.
 The charge-charge and charge-nuclei interaction energies are both included in all electronic energies printed (UHF, GVB, CASSCF, NEVPT2, etc).

 The including of background point charges is useful for QM/MM calculations or fragmentation-based linear scaling methods (like GEBF, Many-body expansion, etc).